appcypher/raccoon/README.md

 <h1 align="center">Raccoon</h1>

-`raccoon` is a language with Python 3.x syntax that is amenable to static analysis.
-The repository both defines the spec of the language and contains a reference implementation of the compiler.

-**Raccoon will not maintain full syntactic and semantic compatibility with Python**.
-Several dynamic elements known of Python are not available in Raccoon.
-While Raccoon prioritizes a design that benefits static analysis, it still allows Python's level of flexibility where statically determinable.

-Raccoon compiler implementation generates WebAssembly code.
+`raccoon` is a statically-typed language that borrows syntax from Python and adopts some ideologies of Rust resulting in a language that is both easy to learn and powerful to use.

+`raccoon` encourages the rapid prototyping spirit of Python with little to no compromise on the performance and safety that Rust provides.

 Below is an example of what Raccoon currently looks like: